-This small natural box canyon located just outside of Pahrump, NV was once filled with stained glass windows, Victorian style streetlamps, religious icons, a man made waterfall and replicas of the Golden Gate Bridge and Christ the Redeemer.
-Now, after years of vandalism, looting, and neglect, only a few empty stone alcoves and a horribly desecrated, headless Christ are all that remain.
-Welcome to Cathedral Canyon.
+Outside of Pahrump, NV lies the remnants of what was once a religious themed park in the middle of the desert.
+After years of vandalism, looting, and neglect, only a few empty stone alcoves and a horribly desecrated, headless Christ are all that remain.

 Cathedral Canyon was the dream of Roland Wiley.
 Originally from Iowa, Wiley moved to Las Vegas in 1929 to practice law.
 In 1939, while serving his first and last term as Clark County District Attorney, he gave his approval to construct the El Rancho – the first gambling resort on what would later become the Las Vegas Strip.

 In 1936, he bought the 14,000 square foot ranch in Pahrump where the canyon would later be built.

 Within the ranch, there are numerous box canyons, epic mesas, and rolling hills hidden throughout.
 This inspired him to name the estate Hidden Hills Ranch.

 Tires greet you as you pull into the parking area.

 The foundation of the 200ft suspension foot bridge…

 …that used to span the canyon.

 Built so that visitors could view the canyon from above.